-Геатмогк Residents must care for patients in an environment that maximizes communication.
-This must include the opportunity to work as a member of effective interprofessional teams that are appropriate to the delivery of care in the specialty and larger health system. ^(Core) Transitions of Care Programs must design clinical assignments to optimize transitions in patient care, including their safety, frequency, and structure. ^(Core) Programs, in partnership with their Sponsoring Institutions, must ensure and monitor effective, structured hand-over processes to facilitate both continuity of care and patient safety. ^(Core) Programs must ensure that residents are competent in communicating with team members in the hand-over process.
-(Outcome) Programs and clinical sites must maintain and communicate schedules of attending physicians and residents currently responsible for care. ^(Core) Each program must ensure continuity of patient care, consistent with the program's policies and procedures referenced in VI.C.2-VI.C.2.b), in the event that a resident may be unable to perform their patient care responsibilities due to excessive fatigue or illness, or family emergency. ^(Core)
+VI.E.3.
+Transitions of Care VI.E.3.a) Programs must design clinical assignments to optimize transitions in patient care, including their safety, frequency, and structure.
+(Core) VI.E.3.b) Programs, in partnership with their Sponsoring Institutions, must ensure and monitor effective, structured hand-over processes to facilitate both continuity of care and patient safety.
+(Core) VI.E.3.c) Programs must ensure that residents are competent in communicating with team members in the hand-over process.
+VI.E.3.d) Programs and clinical sites must maintain and communicate schedules of attending physicians and residents currently responsible for care.
+(Core) VI.E.3.e) Each program must ensure continuity of patient care, consistent with the program's policies and procedures referenced in VI.C.2-VI.C.2.b), in the event that a resident may be unable to perform their patient care responsibilities due to excessive fatigue or illness, or family emergency.
+(Core)